-Enjoy a private, exclusive tour with your own local guide.
-Explore Canberra's heart with a tour that highlights its political and cultural landmarks.
-Begin at Parliament House, a vast complex with a grand marble staircase and contrasting chambers of the Senate and House of Representatives.
-Then, delve into history at Old Parliament House Gardens, where Australia's democratic foundations were shaped.
-At Magna Carta Place, marvel at one of the world's rare 1297 copies of the Magna Carta, a key document in parliamentary democracy.
-The National Library of Australia awaits next, housing significant Australian and global documents.
-Experience the cultural diversity of Canberra at the International Flag Display in Commonwealth Place.
-Conclude your journey at the National Gallery of Australia, home to the largest collection of Aboriginal and Torres Strait Islander art.
-This insightful tour, with free admission, is a window into Australia's rich political and artistic heritage.
+Discover Canberra’s historic and cultural gems on this private walking tour.
+Begin at Parliament House, marveling at its grand marble staircase and contrasting chambers of the Senate and House of Representatives.
+Stroll through Old Parliament House Gardens, where Australia’s democratic foundations were shaped.
+Visit Magna Carta Place to see a rare 1297 copy of the Magna Carta, a cornerstone of parliamentary heritage.
+Explore the National Library of Australia, home to important national and global documents.
+Experience Canberra’s diversity at the International Flag Display in Commonwealth Place.
+Conclude at the National Gallery of Australia, showcasing the world’s largest collection of Aboriginal and Torres Strait Islander art.
+This private, heritage-focused tour reveals Canberra’s architecture, history, and culture through the eyes of a knowledgeable local guide.
+Perfect for history, architecture, and culture enthusiasts seeking an immersive experience.

 The guide will meet you in front of the entrance of Parliament House.